 Note: There are some key differences in the victim rights after a crime outside England and Wales.
-Read through the Victims' Code for Scotland for further details.
+Read through the Victims' Code for Scotland and the Victim Charter in Northern Ireland for further details.

 Having reported a crime, the police decide whether they can investigate it - or not.
 They would inform you within five (5) days if they decide to drop their investigation.
 You would also get an explanation on why they dropped the case.

 The police issue updates on the case once they start investigating a crime.
 As a rule, they will provide a monthly update (sometimes more frequent) until they close the case.

 Once the police start investigating a crime they will inform the victim (within five days) whether the offender is:

 Note: You may have other rights and get information quicker in the most serious crimes.
 The same would apply for victims considered as vulnerable, intimidated, or persistently targeted.

 Police forces can pass over the information to the CPS once they finish their investigation.
 The Crown Prosecution Service will decide whether there is enough evidence to take the case to court.

 As a rule, the CPS will inform you within five (5) days if they decide to drop the charge altogether (or alter it).
 But, you can request a review of the decision if the charge gets dropped or no evidence gets presented.
 Generally, you would need to make the request within seven (7) days.